emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 #### In short

-- A new `links()` method is added to record, belongs-to, has-many and record-array references which returns all associated links
+- A new `links()` method is added to record, belongs-to, has-many and document references which returns all associated links
 - Add `LinkObject` which is an abstraction for a single link and its properties (meta, href)
 - Add a `DocumentReference` which describes a JSON-API document and its